Charlie, the Library Lizard

 - Does he poop a lot?
 No. Charlie doesn't need to eat every day.
 He digests food slowly so he doesn't need to poop every day.

 - What does he eat?
 He loves roaches and superworms, but most of his food is vegetables and fruit.
-He really likes strawberries, carrots, kale and asparagus.
+He really likes carrots, carrot greens and bell peppers (the red ones, not the orange, yellow or green.)
+He's kind of picky.